2021 update to Part 1 now available

 Part 2 provides technical information on preparing plans for compensatory mitigation.

-The Corps issued a regulatory guidance letter to clarify monitoring requirements for compensatory mitigation projects.
+The U.S. Army Corps of Engineers (Corps) issued a regulatory guidance letter to clarify monitoring requirements for compensatory mitigation projects.
 The Corps' Seattle District has incorporated the most recent guidance letter (RGL 08-03) into their monitoring requirements for compensatory mitigation projects.

 Other mitigation resources

-We announce when new guidance is available through our Wetlands Information email listserv.
+We announce when new guidance is available through our wetlands information email list.